Bogdanp/Noise/README.md

 simplify embedding.
 See `Tests/NoiseTest/RacketTest.swift` for an example.

+## Quickstart

+1. Clone this repository.
+2. Run `raco pkg install Racket/noise-serde{-lib,-doc}/`.
+4. Run `make`.

+Note: [Git LFS][LFS] is used to store the binary files in `Lib/` and in `Sources/Noise/boot`, so you will need have [LFS] installed in order to pull those files.

 ## Usage

-Clone this repository locally and run `make`, then add it to your project as a local dependency.
-[Git LFS][LFS] is used to store the binary files in `Lib/` and in `Sources/Noise/boot`, so you will need have [LFS] installed in order to pull those files.

 The shared libraries and the boot files must match the version of Racket you use to compile your Racket code.
-Most likely, the versions of the files checked into the master branch won't match your version of Racket.
-To import your own versions of these files, build Racket from source and
+Most likely, the versions of the files checked into the master branch _won't_ match your version of Racket, if you're using a release build of Racket.
+To import your own versions of these files, build Racket from source and run:
-run:

     ./Bin/copy-libs.sh arm64-macos /path/to/src/racket